EphraimOAgyeman/SQL/README.md

 ## Primary key and foreign key

-* A column which uniquely identifies a record within a table
+* A primary key is a column which uniquely identifies a record within a table
 * It cannot be null

+* A foreign key is a column whose values match the values of another tables primary key column
+* The table with the primary key is called the reference, or parent table
+* The table with the foreign key is called the child table.
+* A table can have multipile foreign keys